twentyOne2x/attnmarkets-docs/pages/introduction/where-attn-sits-next-to-avici-and-pye.md

   stablecoin business accounts, yield on balances, and fiat/stablecoin rails

 - **attn** – revenue layer:
-  advances, credit lines, and pooled yield on app and creator income, with revenues themselves wired as collateral
+  revenue accounts, base yield on idle revenues, advances, credit lines, and pooled yield on app and creator income, with revenues themselves wired as collateral

 A mature project can realistically touch several of these at once: